kubecost/docs/network-costs-configuration.md

 ### Grafana Dashboard

-To view the raw network transfer data, Grafana dashboard that is almost ready to publish (just needs QA testing to verify accuracy): https://github.com/kubecost/cost-analyzer-helm-chart/blob/network-transfer-data-grafana-dashboard/cost-analyzer/network-transfer-data.json
+A Grafana dashboard is included with the Kubecost installation or can be loaded via: <https://github.com/kubecost/cost-analyzer-helm-chart/blob/network-transfer-data-grafana-dashboard/cost-analyzer/network-transfer-data.json>

 ## Enabling network costs